 - Alice's Shop Favourite haunt of Alice Liddell (the inspiration for Alice's Adventures in Wonderland) who used to buy sweets here.
 Nearest stop: Speedwell Street.

 - All Souls College Unique to All Souls, all of its members automatically become Fellows - i.e.: full members of its governing body.
 Nearest stop: The Queen's College.

 - Ashmolean Museum The world's first university museum.
 Various diverse collections.
 From art & antiquities to zoological specimens.
 Nearest stop: Randolph Hotel.

 - Balliol College Founded in about 1263 by John I de Balliol with the Bishop of Durham's guidance.
 Later supported by his widow.
 Nearest stop: Magdalen Street East.

 - Botanic Garden Founded in 1621, this is the oldest botanic garden in Great Britain and one of the oldest scientific gardens in the world.
-Nearest stop: The Plain.
+Nearest stop: The Queen's College.